 Scale all the ingredients beginning with the butter, let the butter sit out in a warm place while you are scaling the rest of the ingredients.
 The butter should be cold to the touch but pliable, when you push your finger into it, it will feel cold but soften and show an indent.

-Add the flour, salt, sugar, yeast, eggs, a small handful of butter, and most of the water to the mixing bowl.
+Add the sponge, flour, salt, sugar, yeast, eggs, a small handful of butter, and most of the water to the mixing bowl.
 Using a dough hook, mix on low speed for five minutes.
 Add the last little bit of water near the end of the five minutes.
 Make sure to stop and scrape the bowl as needed.

 After 5 minutes on low speed, kick it up to medium-high speed and mix for about 15–18 minutes to develop the gluten.
 This process takes a long time on a stand mixer, so be patient.
 It is important to get the gluten developed before adding the rest of the butter.